kemaloksuz/ObjectDetectionImbalance/README.md

 If you spot a study missing in the repository, you can directly send a request for adding it.

 ## How to request addition of a paper
 You are welcome to submit a pull request if you think that your paper addresses any imbalance problem concerning object detection.
+In your pull request please briefly state which section of your paper is related to which problem.

 # Table of Contents (Follows the taxonomy in the paper)
 1. [Class Imbalance](#1)